Electronic Wire Products

 1. RoHS Directive

-The Restriction of Hazardous Substances Directive came into effects in February 2003 by the European Union (EU) to restrict hazardous substances used in electronic and electric appliances.
+The Restriction of Hazardous Substances Directive came into effects in February 2003 by the European Union (EU) to restrict

 According to the Directive, from 1 July 2006 and onward in the EU countries, it has been made impossible to market electronic and electric appliances that contain substances prohibited by the RoHS Directive.